zeroasiccorp/umi/README.md

 ![UMI](docs/_images/umi_connections.png)

-Modules can have a UMI host port, device port, or both.
+Components in a system can have a UMI host port, device port, or both.

 ```verilog